 Penalty: $500.

-[Section 115 amended by No. 20 of 1991 s.
+[Section 115 amended: No. 20 of 1991 s.
 45.]

-[Heading deleted by No. 19 of 2010 s.
+[Heading deleted: No. 19 of 2010 s.
 44(3).]

 116. Unbranded timber, seizure of etc.

 (1) Unbranded timber in course of conveyance without a permit in writing from a forest officer may be seized and detained by a forest officer pending inquiry, and no damages shall be recoverable with regard to such seizure or detention should it afterwards appear that such timber has not been removed in contravention of this Act.